 Situated between City Hall and the library at the intersection of North Court and Fourth Streets is the crown jewel of the parks.
 It is Ottumwa's "town square" park with an ampitheater stage, large oak trees, shade benches and picnic tables.
 The war memorial is located on the north side of the park on Fourth Street.
 Thursday evenings during the month of June the Municipal Band performs at the bandstand.

-Next to the old Franklin School at Walnut and Second, this small two acre park has picnic tables and playground equipment.
+Next to the old Franklin School at Walnut and Second, this two acre park has picnic tables, disc golf and playground equipment.

 A wilderness area located just off North Court Street, between Highland and Woodland Avenues.
 Totally undeveloped - totally wild!
 It has an oak/hickory woodland landscape and is home to a variety of wildlife; an excellent place to get "close to nature."